sangeet01/script/README.md

 Free for academic research, personal projects, and non-commercial open-source development.

-Commercial use (sale of software/services whose value derives substantially from SCRIPT) requires separate licensing agreement.
+Commercial use requires separate licensing agreement.

 See `LICENSE` for full terms.